 William E. Perry on What It's Really Like to Be a Prosecutor

-I interviewed William E. Perry on "What It's Really Like to Be a Prosecutor" on Philosophy in Action Radio on Wednesday, 30 January 2013.
-Listen to or download the podcast below.
+I interviewed William E. Perry on "What It's Really Like to Be a Prosecutor" on 30 January 2013.
+Listen to or download this episode of Philosophy in Action Radio below.

 What is the work of a prosecutor really like?
 In this interview, former Arizona prosecutor William E. Perry discussed the cases he prosecuted and various issues in criminal law – including the role of juries, standards of evidence, the drug war, confessions, and plea bargaining.